Scania R730 - MPG 450

 The 6x extending jib ads 22,5 meter to the outreach, coming to a total of 55,78 meters hydraulically.
 On that distance it can still lift 620 kg.
 The tipping height of the jib is close to 38 meters and the jib can lift a load of up to 10,14 ton there.
 Maximum outreach with manual extensions is 65,7 meter with 310 kg.

-The previous versions of this crane where installed on 7-axled Scania's, like on the last Bauma.
+last Bauma.
 This time JH Kran added 1 more axle to this Scania R730 to get better axle loads, for example less than 7,5 tons per axle when the ballast & jib are off.
 This is important for usage in Stockholm where the old town has limits to axle weights.

 The base for this truck is a Scania R730 8x4.
 They added 2 steering axles in front and behind the tandem making it a 16x4*12 The additional steering is provided by dual VSE steering units.
 Total weight with everything on board is 78 tons, with part ballast like here it's 68 tons and 62 tons without any ballast.
 If you also leave the jib off, you get a weight around 57 tons.
 So many different axle weight combinations are possible, depending on the situation.